labsyspharm/minerva-story-upload/README.md

 <img width="552" alt="jpg pathname" src="https://user-images.githubusercontent.com/9781588/163036133-d8150903-183e-4f19-8cb7-8353e9f82435.png">

-GitHub only allows us to create text files from their website
+GitHub's Website only allows us to create new folders for text files
-  - Create the empty "STORY-NAME.jpg" anyway, to create a directory for your project.
+  - Create the empty "STORY-NAME.jpg" anyway, (to create a folder for your project's thumbnail)
   - Then rename your screenshot on your computer
   - Upload to overwrite the empty`STORY-NAME.jpg` file